CSC-510/SlackBot/README.md

 * If you can run `node bot.js` and it outputs something and waits, that's good.
 * Check if you have a green light in your slack team for your bot.
 If not, make sure you properly registered bot.
 * See if you can get to have the bot reply to a message.
 Make sure bot is invited to that channel.

-* Finally, see if you can change the code to now get weather information:
+### Getting weather

+Lets' make a call to the weather API.
+See the code inside weatherTest.js.
+You can run `node weatherTest.js` and confirm you can properly read the weather information.

 ```javascript
 // example for calling weather api